Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 wolk_device.add_alarm("HH", False)
 ```

+Optionally pass a `timestamp` as `round(time.time()) * 1000`.
+This is useful for maintaining data history when readings are not published immediately after adding them to storage.
+If `timestamp` is not provided, the library will assign a timestamp before placing the reading into storage.

 ### Data publish strategy

 Stored sensor readings and alarms, as well as current actuator statuses are pushed to WolkAbout IoT platform on demand by calling: